 Updates on our latest progress and links to our related statistics and research reports.
-You can find more background on the transformation of the population and migration statistics system and what is happening between now and 2023 in our transformation overview article.
+You can find more background on the transformation of the population and migration statistics system and what is happening between now and 2023 in Transformation of the population and migration statistics system - overview.

-Contact: Becca Briggs pop.info@ons.gov.uk +44 (0)1329 444661 Release date: 8 October 2020

-Next release: To be confirmed
+Contact: Becca Briggs pop.info@ons.gov.uk +44 (0)1329 444661 Release date: 13 November 2020 Next release: To be announced